 - 1. Qualified digital signature included in the Certificate Request Form. - 2.
 Recognition of the natural person identity by a legal entity with powers for such act (lawyer, notary or solicitor). - 3.
-By physical presence of the natural person in the RA facilities, accompanied by the identification document.
+By physical presence of the natural person in the RA facilities, accompanied by the identification document; - 4.
+Through a remote videoconference session with the natural person, in accordance with Despacho 154/2017 of the Portuguese national Supervisory Body.